mdanderson03/Flexi-TEER/README.md

 ## Where we are

 At the moment the project is at the stage of hardware testing and software development.
-The testing status can be tracked in this document.
+The testing status can be tracked in [this document](/Electronics/6_BringUp/FlexiTeer_BringUp_report.odt).
-We recommend using OnlineOffice for the table of contents to work correctly.
+We recommend using OnlyOffice for the table of contents to work correctly.

 Photo of the prototype